couellette/workshop/README.md

 To start off in **cmd(windows)/terminal(mac)** navigate to your folder directory (ex. cd Documents/workshop)<br /><br />To start a simple server type or copy and paste: **python -m SimpleHTTPServer**<br /> or for windows **python -m http.server 8000**
 ###### **In the event you do not have python installed on your machine there are windows and mac version available for installation within the python folder directory.*

-Data is available at https://couellette.github.io/workshop/data/ux-data.csv For viewing: https://docs.google.com/spreadsheets/d/1EbtA-MlGpv3xplUwuuZj39zl2VkdMqCBkrOEJ1sjHvM/edit?usp=sharing
+Data is available at https://couellette.github.io/workshop/data/ux-data.csv <br />
+For viewing: https://docs.google.com/spreadsheets/d/1EbtA-MlGpv3xplUwuuZj39zl2VkdMqCBkrOEJ1sjHvM/edit?usp=sharing

 ## Map visualization: